PhonologicalCorpusTools/CorpusTools/docs/source/mutual_information.rst

 in the main menu, and then follow these steps:

 1. **Bigram**: Click on the “Add bigram” button in the “Mutual Information” dialogue box.
-A new window will open with a phonetic inventory of all the segments that occur in your corpus.
+A new window will open with an inventory of all the segments that occur in your corpus.
 Select the bigram by clicking on one segment from the “left-hand side” and one segment from the “right-hand side.”
+Note that the order of the sounds matters in this function!
 To add more than one bigram, click “Add and create another” to be automatically returned to the selection window.
 Once the last bigram has been selected, simply click “Add” to return to the Mutual Information dialogue box.
 All the selected bigrams will appear in a list.
 To remove one, click on it and select “Remove selected bigram.”

 2. **Tier**: Mutual information can be calculated on any available tier.
    The default is transcription.
 If a vowel tier has been created, for example, one could calculate the mutual information between vowels on that tier, ignoring intervening consonants, to examine harmony effects.

+3. **Pronunciation variants**: If the corpus contains multiple pronunciation variants for lexical items, select what strategy should be used.
+For details, see :ref:`pronunciation_variants`.

+4. **Type vs. Token Frequency**: Next, pick whether you want the calculation to be done on types or tokens, assuming that token frequencies are available in your corpus.
+If they are not, this option will not be available.
+(Note: if you think your corpus does include token frequencies, but this option seems to be unavailable, see :ref:`corpus_format` on the required format for a corpus.)

-3. **Domain**: Choosing “set domain to word” will change the calculation so that the calculation is for word-internal co-occurrence pMI.
+5. **Domain**: Choosing “set domain to word” will change the calculation so that the calculation is for word-internal co-occurrence pMI.
 In this case, the order and adjacency  of the bigram does not matter; it is simply treated as a pair of segments that could occur anywhere in a word.

-4. **Word boundary count**: A standard word object in PCT contains word boundaries on both sides of it (e.g., [#kæt#] ‘cat’).
+6. **Word boundary count**: A standard word object in PCT contains word boundaries on both sides of it (e.g., [#kæt#] ‘cat’).
 If words were concatenated in real running speech, however, one would expect to see only one word boundary between each pair of words (e.g., [#mai#kæt#]